DSprtn/GTFO_VR_Plugin/README.md

 	Hacking tool minigame isn't rendered correctly for VR Flashlight aggro works off of head direction, not weapon flashlight direction

+	If your controllers are flipped download version 0.201 and try other poses in the SteamVR controller config!

 ## Want to contribute?